The buzz out of Beijing is that China's Tiangong 1 space lab may fly sooner than expected, perhaps soaring into space by this month's end.

 There are observers that see China's playbook in space, as on the Earth, as a bid to become a world strategic power, not just a regional power.

 Indeed, space for China is one piece — a significant piece, but just one — of the puzzle they are assembling, some observers say.
 Others contend that, when the puzzle is complete, it has China as No. 1 in the world when it comes to space, with no one else in second place.

-Yet other analysts put forward that China’s Tiangong 1 is no big deal, a modest increment in space prowess.
-And there are those that wager China’s foothold in Earth orbit has military meaning.
+Yet other analysts put forward the view that China’s Tiangong 1 is no big deal, a modest increment in space prowess.
+And there are those who wager that China’s foothold in Earth orbit has military meaning.
 That’s counteracted by specialists who see a new window for U.S.-China space cooperation.

 “Some members of Congress may try to use China’s progress in human space flight as an excuse to criticize the Obama administration’s space policy.
 Some U.S. defense analysts are likely to claim the orbiting space lab has a military purpose,” said UCS’s Kulacki.

 But in reality, Kulacki told Space.com, Tiangong 1 is just a small step forward along the same path the United States and the Soviet Union crossed decades ago.

 "Neither country discovered any practical military advantage from putting people in space.
 There is no indication China's human spaceflight program is motivated by the pursuit of military objectives, but even if it is, space professionals in the United States and Russia already know it is a fool’s errand," Kulacki said.

 The launch of Tiangong 1 is another modest step forward in China’s slow-paced but forward-moving human space flight program.
 [How China's First Space Station Will Work (Infographic)]

 That’s the outlook from John Logsdon, a leading space policy expert and professor emeritus of political science and international affairs at the Space Policy Institute within George Washington University’s Elliott School of International Affairs.